Ryan-Wheeler11/RyanCheatSheet/CheatSheetFinal.md

 - A normal Python class that SQLAlchemy has registered as a DB table.
 - anything that inherits `(Base)` or `(db.model)`

-Mapped types: Integer, String, Text, Boolean, DateTime, Float, ForeignKey, etc.
+Mapped types: Integer, String, Text, Boolean, DateTime, Float, etc.
 - Tell SQLAlchemy what kind of data the column stores + how to map it to Python.

 Column constraints: primary_key=True, nullable=False, unique=True, default=..., server_default=...